yeo-yeo/hangman/README.md

 <br><br>
 ### 👩‍💻 Development process:
 Originally I wrote everything in one file, `hangman.c`.
 Nearer the end of the project, I refactored the code a bit to move functions besides `main` to `helpers.c`.
 I also put the array of strings which contain the hangman ASCII art into the helpers file.
 This was to clean up `main` and make it easier to follow its logic at a high level.
-edit: didn't copy this locally. the command to compile is `clang hangman.c helpers.c -o hangman -lcs50` and I think you had to download and install the CS50 library too

 I found a list of English words at https://www.curlewcommunications.uk/index.html and downloaded this to `wordlist.txt`.
 I did some cleaning up of the list, to remove:
 * words shorter than 3 letters